defano/wyldcard/README.md

   "Stinky!"
 ```

-HyperTalk provides a line-wrap symbol (`¬`) that can be used to break a long statement across multiple lines.
+That being said, HyperTalk provides a line-wrap symbol (`¬`) that can be used to break a long statement across multiple lines.
 WyldCard supports `¬` or the pipe character (`|`) for this purpose.
-Either symbol must be immediately followed by a carriage-return to be valid.
+Either symbol must be immediately followed by a carriage-return in order to be valid, and you may not break a quoted string literal across lines.
 For example:

 ```
 answer "This is totally acceptable!" |